Can I enter a multi-part work such as a diptych or triptych?

 Is there a maximum size of work you will accept?

 We can accommodate canvasses up to (roughly) 72 inches wide.
 There is limited floor space in the mezzanine gallery at Warrington Museum, so sculptures (including plinths which must be supplied by the artists) must protrude by no more than 30 inches.

 I haven't received acknowledgement of my submission - have you received it?

-If you entered online, you should have received a receipt from PayPal.
+You should have received a receipt from PayPal.
 If you can’t find it, it may be in your Spam folder.
 This is proof that you have entered and that we have received your submission.
-If you entered by post and you want to check we’ve received your submission, please email us.
+If in doubt, please email us.

 I can’t remember what which pieces I entered / what price / etc.

 When the judges have made their selection, we will individually contact all artists who entered, to inform them the judges’ decisions, and we will state the names of the pieces which have been selected.
-We will contact artist by email, except in cases where the artist has specified an alternative method of contact.
+We will contact artist by email.
 If you need to know any other details, for example the sale price you specified when you entered, please email us.

 When can I expect to hear whether or not my work has been selected?

 Judging will take place in early September.
 We will then individually contact all artists who entered, to inform them the judges’ decisions (see above) and our aim is to contact everyone by 11 September, or as near as we possibly can to that date.
 Depending on the number of people that enter, this can be a very time consuming process, so your patience is appreciated.
 If you haven't heard from us by 11 September (don't forget to check your Spam folder), please email us.
 In previous years, some artists accidentally mistyped their email addresses when they entered, which can make it difficult for us to get in touch!

 I would like to change the sale price / title / etc of the work(s) I’ve entered